Commonwealth Consolidated Acts

 (a) inspect any document contained in the register kept under subsection 89(3) or 95(1); and

-(b) obtain a copy of such a document (including, where the person so requests, a copy certified to be a true copy under the hand of a person authorized by the Commission to certify such copies).
+(b) obtain a copy of such a document (including, where the person so requests, a copy certified to be a true copy under the hand of a person authorised by the Commission to certify such copies).

 (2) Subject to subsection (3) and to any direction under subsection 106(2), a person may, on application in accordance with the regulations and on payment of the prescribed fee (if any):